 This spotting scope is waterproof so it can be used in the rain.
 It is also nitrogen gas purged to prevent fogging in every condition you can find yourself in.
 This spotting scope has a built-in tripod shoe and comes with a nylon view-through case.
 Mounted on the body of the scope is a sight tube that allows you to find a bird and then zoom in to when you are ready.

 The small FOV and heavy weight make this the number nine spotting scope on our list.
 This spotting scope can be used for birding from a porch, deck or patio.
 It may be too large for some to carry out in the field if much walking is involved.
 It is covered by a two-year warranty against defects and quality of workmanship.

-The tenth best spotting scope for birding is the SVBONY SV13.
-This is a budget friendly scope that is perfect for anyone starting their birding hobby.
+The SVBONY SV13 has budget friendly scope that is perfect for anyone starting their birding hobby.
 It has a 45-degree eye piece that can rotate and match any tripod angle.
 It can be adjusted from 20x to 60x magnification.
 Depending on the magnification, it has an eye relief of 15 to 17.9 mm.
 The FOV at 1000 yards is 82.9 feet at 20x and 48 feet at 60x.
 It houses a BaK4 prism and features fully multi-coated lenses.

 The SV13 weighs only 42.36 ounces so it should be comfortable to carry on long excursions.
 It is waterproof and nitrogen gas purged to make it fog proof.